How to plan a solo trip for beginners: solo trip planning and preparation.

 Blond woman walking along a white sandy beach in a bikini, next to the crystal clear blue water in the sun

 I used to think that the Big Journeys, the Grand Experiences, should probably wait until I found someone to share them with.
+But I never met my fellow traveler soulmate.
+Then what?

 NOW, of course, I know that going solo traveling is probably the most magical, amazing, liberating, educational, mind-growing, and personality-evolving single thing I have ever done.